KDE/digikam-doc/README.md

 ### The ReStructuredText Format

-ReStructuredText is a simple file format for textual data used primarily in the Python programming language community for technical documentation.
+ReStructuredText is a simple file format for textual data used primarily in the Python programming language community for technical documentations.
 It can be edited with a simple Text Editor application as [Kate](https://kate-editor.org/) featuring syntax highlighting to help documentation writers.

-ReStructuredText is part of the [Docutils project](https://docutils.sourceforge.io/) from the Python Documentation Special Interest Group, aimed at creating a set of tools for Python.
-Docutils can extract comments and information from programs, and format them into various forms of program documentation.
+ReStructuredText is part of the [DocUtils project](https://docutils.sourceforge.io/) from the Python Documentation Special Interest Group, aimed at creating a set of tools for Python.
+DocUtils can extract comments and information from ReStructuredText, and format them into various forms of program documentation.

-ReStructuredText is a lightweight markup language designed to be both processable by documentation-processing software such as Docutils, and easily readable by human programmers who are reading and writing Python source code.
+ReStructuredText is a lightweight markup language designed to be both processable by documentation-processing software such as DocUtils, and easily readable by human who are reading and writing source code.

-Take a care that ReStructuredText file (.rst) is an indent featured markup language.
+Take care that ReStructuredText file (.rst) specificities:

+- It's an indent featured markup language.
 Respect well the spaces on front of blocks to prevent compilation warnings.
-Indent must be done with **4 spaces**, never use tabs at all.
-Always save ResStructuredText file using **UNIX end-of-line**, check well your editor settings before.
-Never use space or minus in file name, uses underscore instead.
+- Indent must be done with **4 spaces**, never use tabs at all.
+- Always save ResStructuredText file using **UNIX end-of-line**, check well your editor settings before.
+- Never use space or minus in file name, uses underscore instead.
-Never uses capitalized forms in filenames, always uses lowercase characters.
+- Never uses capitalized forms in filenames, always uses lowercase characters.

 A good place to learn **ReStructuredText** format used in this documentation, it's recommended to read: